emerge-lang/compiler/llvm-backend/README.md

 of some other code, dynamically at runtime.

 Union and intersection types are a very useful concept when trying to get the static typing out of the programmers way: `A | B` and `A & B`.

-Combining these two, we can denote that a single value has multiple capabilities:
+It allows to denote that a single value has multiple capabilities:

     interface S
     interface A
+    interface B

-    fun doSomething(obj: S & A) {
+    fun doSomething(obj: S & (A | B)) {
     }

+I conjecture that combining the concept of downcast-to-interface-type and combinatory types yields enough benefit in terms of freedom to write code that it's worthwhile to invent another dynamic-dispatch algorithm than the one used in C-like languages traditionally.

 Having a separate vtable for each abstract type makes downcasting very complicated and union+intersection types even more complicated (if not impossible) to implement.
 Hence, the vtable design for Emerge is more sophisticated